The Church Office is open Monday-Friday, 8:30-4:00.

+The Church Office is open Monday-Friday, 8:30-4:00.

     SundayS @ 9am & 10:30am

     These two services will be identical.
-Seating in the sanctuary will be limited to 70 people and when those seats are filled we will be directing people to the Main Street Theater where an identical service will be held with live music and a message via video.
+Seating in the sanctuary is limited to 70 people and when those seats are filled we will be directing people to the Fireside Room with a live stream of the service.
 During this phase of our ReGathering Plan there will be no HWC Kids Church and no nursery.

     Online Services are held at 9am & 10:30am

     Online services will continue to gather on our livestream platforms: hwc.church, Facebook and YouTube.

     Thank you in advance for grace as we begin to regather at our physical location this weekend.
 For a season, there will be some necessary adjustments to how we once traditionally gathered for worship.
 All of this is in an effort to respect and protect the health needs of those gathering alongside us.

     We recognize that opinions vary on what guidelines should be in place.
 Amidst diversity of ideas, please exhibit a spirit of Christlike patience and humility.
 These are days for the Body of Christ to unite.
 We have one enemy.
 It’s the evil one that has come to kill, steal, and destroy.
 We wage war against that enemy.
 We unite with all who fight that common opponent.

     As we continue to face changes and challenges from the Coronavirus, it is likely that the times of deepest testing for us as a church body still lie ahead.
 How do we move forward in peace, love, and respect with such a broad spectrum of passionately held opinions on what is right?
 How can we maintain our witness as loving, mature believers, united by our faith in Christ, while still holding our opinions?

     It is important, as we enter this first phase that we revisit Biblical expectations of godly thought and actions.

     How do we, as a church body, handle differences?